ambonvik/cimba/docs/background.rst

 It is well known that Simula introduced object-oriented programming, see https://en.wikipedia.org/wiki/Simula for the story.
-For those of us that were lucky enough (or just old enough) to actually have programmed in Simula67, the object-orientation with classes and inheritance was only part of the experience, and perhaps not the most important part.
+For those of us that were lucky enough (or just plain old enough) to actually have programmed in Simula67, the object-orientation with classes and inheritance was only part of the experience, and perhaps not the most important part.